Skip to content

 💡 TL;DR - GenAI Prompt

-Use SQLAlchemy to create a sqlite database named sample_ai.sqlite, with customers, orders, items and product
+Create a system with customers, orders, items and products.

 Include a notes field for orders.